Breinify/brein-api-library-ios/README.md

 ## License

 BreinifyApi is available under the MIT license.
 This applies also for Alamofire and IDZSwiftCommonCrypto.
 See the LICENSE file for more info.

-## Usage
+## Breinify SDK Integration

 #### Step 1: Request API-key